-Bursts of Fire (Laksa Media Groups 2019) has been nominated for a 2020 Aurora Award!
+Bursts of Fire (Laksa Media Groups 2019) won the 2020 Aurora Award!
 Find it available to order now.

 A page admitted her into a dimly lit room.
 She was expected.
 Taking her candle, the boy departed and closed the door.

 Dwyn Gramaret, King of Gramarye, stood at a generous, glass-paned window.
 The high tower looked out over his castle’s courtyard and walls, over the dark streets of his city to the peaks and vales of his country, and beyond, to the Gods’ star-spattered heavens.

 The king turned and smiled a greeting as she entered.
 He was a tall man, powerfully built, and he wore a plain robe of fine, Gramarye yak wool.
 The prayer stone of the Chrysocolla, if he wore it, was not visible.

 Yolen Barcley, the only other occupant of the room, rose from his seat before the fireplace.
 Like Talanda, he wore the simple, unbleached robes of a magiel, and his skin shimmered, a blur of time shifts identifying him as a magic weilder.
 A scarf was wrapped about his neck, for though it was summer, the high mountains were cold at night and the wind poked chill fingers through chinks in the stone.

 “Magiel Falkyn,” Barcley acknowledged her.
 “Please.
 Come sit by the fire.”
 He gestured to a deep chair padded with fleece cushions.
 “King Dwyn and I are most curious to learn more about what brings you all the way from Orumon.”

 “Sieur.”
 She bowed her head in respect and took the seat he’d indicated.
 Good beeswax candles and crackling spruce firewood scented the air.